bevacqua/dragula/readme.markdown

 #### `options.moves`

-You can define a `moves` method which will be invoked with `(el, container, handle)` whenever an element is clicked.
+You can define a `moves` method which will be invoked with `(el, source, handle)` whenever an element is clicked.
 If this method returns `false`, a drag event won't begin, and the event won't be prevented either.
 The `handle` element will be the original click target, which comes in handy to test if that element is an expected _"drag handle"_.

 #### `options.accepts`